-The assets and liabilities classified as current relate primarily to the allowance for uncollectible patient accounts, compensation-related accruals and the current portion of the temporary differences related to self- insurance reserves.
-At December 31, 2011, state net operating loss carryforwards (expiring in years 2012 through 2031), and credit carryforwards available to offset future taxable income approximated \$881 million, representing approximately \$44 million in deferred state tax benefit (net of the federal benefit).
-At December 31, 2011, related to the acquisition of PSI, there were federal net operating losss carryforwards of approximately \$2 million expiring in 2022 representing approximately \$1 million in deferred federal tax benefits and foreign net operating loss carryforwards of approximately \$8 million expiring through 2021 representing approximately \$3 million in deferred foreign tax benefit.
+The assets and liabilities classified as current relate primarily to the allowance for uncollectible patient accounts, compensation-related accruals and the current portion of the temporary differences related to self-insurance reserves.
+At December 31, 2012, state net operating loss carryforwards (expiring in years 2013 through 2032), and credit carryforwards available to offset future taxable income approximated \$959 million, representing approximately \$48 million in deferred state tax benefit (net of the federal benefit).
+At December 31, 2012, related to the acquisition of PSI, there were federal net operating losses of approximately \$1 million expiring in 2022 representing approximately \$0.4 million in deferred federal tax benefits and foreign net operating loss carryforwards of approximately \$9 million expiring through 2021 representing approximately \$3 million in deferred foreign tax benefit.

 A valuation allowance is required when it is more likely than not that some portion of the deferred tax assets will not be realized.
 Based on available evidence, it is more likely than not that certain of our state tax benefits will not be realized.
-Therefore, valuation allowances of approximately \$39 million and \$28 million have been reflected as of December 31, 2011 and 2010, respectively.
-During 2011, the valuation allowance on these state tax benefits increased by approximately \$11 million due to additional net operating losses incurred.
-In addition, valuation allowances of approximately \$3 million and \$4 million have been reflected as of December 31, 2010, respectively, related to foreign net operating losses.
+Therefore, valuation allowances of approximately \$41 million and \$39 million have been reflected as of December 31, 2012 and 2011, respectively.
+During 2012, the valuation allowance on these state tax benefits increased by approximately \$2 million due to additional net operating losses incurred.
+In addition, valuation allowances of approximately \$3 million have been reflected as of December 31, 2012 and 2011 related to foreign net operating losses.
+There were no significant increases in valuation allowances as a result of the acquisition of Ascend Health Corporation.

 We adopted the provisions of Accounting for Uncertainty in Income Taxes effective January 1, 2007.
-During 2011 and 2010, the estimated liabilities for uncertain tax positions (including accrued interest and penalties) were increased in the amount of approximately \$1 million and \$3 million, respectively, due to tax positions taken in the current and prior years.
-The increase in 2010 is primarily attributable to tax positions taken by PSI on pre-acquisition tax return years.
-Also during 2011, the estimated liabilities for uncertain tax positions (including accrued interest and penalties) were reduced due to the lapse of the statute of limitations resulting in a net income tax benefit of approximately \$2 million.
-The balance at each of December 31, 2011 and 2010, if subsequently recognized, that would favorably affect the effective tax rate and the provision for income taxes is approximately \$5 million.
+During 2012 and 2011, the estimated liabilities for uncertain tax positions (including accrued interest and penalties) were increased in the amount of approximately \$1 million due to tax positions taken in the current and prior years.
+There was no significant increase in 2012 attributable to tax positions taken by Ascend Health Corporation on pre-acquisition tax return years.
+Also during 2012, the estimated liabilities for uncertain tax positions (including accrued interest and penalties) were reduced due to the lapse of the statute of limitations resulting in a net income tax benefit of approximately \$1 million.
+The balance at each of December 31, 2012 and 2011, if subsequently recognized, that would favorably affect the effective tax rate and the provision for income taxes is approximately \$4 million and \$5 million respectively.

 We recognize accrued interest and penalties associated with uncertain tax positions as part of the tax provision.
-As of December 31, 2011 and 2010, we have approximately \$1 million of accrued interest and penalties.
-The U.S. federal statute of limitations remains open for the 2008 and subsequent years.
+As of December 31, 2012 and 2011, we have approximately \$1 million of accrued interest and penalties.
+The U.S. federal statute of limitations remains open for the 2009 and subsequent years.
 Foreign and U.S. state and local jurisdictions have statutes of limitations generally ranging for 3 to 4 years.
-The statute of limitations on certain jurisdictions could expire within the next twelve months.
+The statute of limitations could expire within the next twelve months.
 It is reasonably possible that the amount of unrecognized tax benefits will change during the next 12 months however it is anticipated that any such change, if it were to occur, would not have a material impact on our results of operations.

-The tabular reconciliation of unrecognized tax benefits for the years ended December 31, 2011, 2010 and 2009 is as follows (amounts in thousands).
+The tabular reconciliation of unrecognized tax benefits for the years ended December 31, 2012, 2011 and 2010 is as follows (amounts in thousands).